RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 ### Question # 43 - “Return to normal operations” is a phase in BC/DR activity when the emergency is over and regular production can resume.
 Which of the following can sometimes be the result when the organization uses two different cloud providers for the production and BC/DR environments?
 A.	Both providers are affected by the emergency, extending the time before return to normal can occur.
-B.	The BC/DR provider becomes the new normal production environment.
+B.	**The BC/DR provider becomes the new normal production environment**.
 C.	Regulators will find the organization in violation of compliance guidance.
 D.	All data is lost irretrievably.